 Stockholm City Hall: Full review, tour times, & map…

 Boat Tours – One of the best ways to get a feel for Stockholm is to take a boat tour.
 There are lots of options, but we went for an hour long tour that took in most of the highlights in central Stockholm.
 It was December when we took our tour and the ice prevented access to some areas but there was still plenty to see.
 If the weather is better, you may prefer to go for one of the longer trips that include most of the 14 islands.
-There is also a Hop-on, Hop-off boat tour.
-You can see latest prices in US Dollars for a range of Stockholm boat tours here.
+There is also a Hop-on, Hop-off Boat & Bus Tour.

 OUR TOP TIP IN STOCKHOLM

 Explore on Foot – There are lots of sights to look out for whilst walking round Stockholm.
 There are a number of walking tours you can now take too.
 If you’re a fan of the Millennium Trilogy of books, you can now walk in the footsteps of Stieg Larsson’s characters Mikael Blomkvist and Lisbeth Salander.
 This walking tour takes in some of the areas mentioned in the books.
 There’s also an ABBA tour, a walking tour with focus on Stockholm during the 70s and ABBA.
-Then there’s the Stockholm Ghost Walk which arranges ghost tours in the Old Town.
+Then there’s the Old Town Walking Tour which takes you to all the significant locations in Gamla Stan.

 MORE THINGS TO DO IN STOCKHOLM